jjwhite/jjwhite.github.io/_drafts/2018-03-22-thoughts-on-surveillance-state.md

 Thought 3
 As a web developer I have spent the last 15 years making my living on the internet.
 It is, in my opinion, the greatest invention of human-kind so far and its power to connect and unite people is the future of our civilitaztion.
 That being said, however, the internet is broken.
 Like really broken.

+Thought 4

+Let's bring back RSS.
+Remember RSS?
+You know, Really Simple Syndication.
+It was a simple technology that allowed us to follow what our friends were posting on the internet before we all got sucked into "Social Media".
+I have a website, I post stuff there and anyone can subscribe to it using any reader they choose.